katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.0.rst

     with_items: var1 + var2

-  An issue with the 'bare variable' features, which was supposed only template a single variable without the need of braces ({{ )}}, would in some versions of Ansible template full expressions.
+  An issue with the 'bare variable' features, which was supposed only template a single variable without the need of braces ({{ )}}, would in some versions of Assible template full expressions.
   Now you need to use proper templating and braces for all expressions everywhere except conditionals (`when`)::

     with_items: "{{var1 + var2}}"